-Please note that currently it cannot be guaranteed that the course will take place in the winter term 22/23.
 Please contact the Marketing and Sales Research Group for further information.

 International Business Development and Sales

 This course is offered as part of the EUCOR programme in cooperation with EM Strasbourg.
 Max.
 10 students of KIT and max.
 10 students of EM Strasbourg will develop a sales presentation in tandems (teams of 2).
 This is based on the value proposition of a business model.